Great Tribulation: How to Discern Truth from Deception

 5. first parable, two sons (Matthew 21:28-32)

 The Lord then tells the Jewish religious leaders a parable.
-The parable was meant to show them the publicans and harlots would go into the kingdom of God before them.
-Usually, Jesus would tell a parable and only give the meaning of the parable if asked.
+Jesus meant the parable to show them that publicans and harlots would enter the kingdom of God before them.
+Usually, Jesus tells a parable and only gives the meaning if asked.
 That is not the case today.

 Jesus again debased and dishonored the Jewish leaders.
-He literally tells them how the publicans and sinners were superior to the Jewish leaders.
-He does not sugarcoat his words.
+He tells them how the publicans and sinners were superior to the Jewish leaders.
+Jesus did not sugarcoat his words.
 Moreover, He directly tells them the worst sinner is better than the religious leaders of Judaism for the kingdom.

 6. second parable, land owner (Matthew 21:33-46)

 On the heels of the parable of two sons, Jesus begins another.
-This parable was intended to show what awaited the Jews in the near future.
+This parable intended to show what awaited the Jews shortly.
 They would be crushed and destroyed by armies.

 The parable was about a man who planted and built a vineyard.
 This man was Father God.
 The vineyard was the people of God (Psa 80:8).
 The owner leased his vineyard to husbandmen who were the religious system.
-The owner sent servants to collect the fruits, but the servants were killed by the husbandmen.
+The owner sent servants to collect the fruits, but the husbandmen killed the servants.
 The servants were the prophets the religious system had killed.
 Finally, the owner sent his son.
 Naturally, the son was Jesus.
 They killed the son also.

 Great Tribulation sermon video audio notes